Investor Home

 William F. Sharpe in Investment Gurus by Peter J. Tanous

-Could this anomaly be shrinking?
-The 4/27/98 issue of the Wall Street Journal included an article by Greg Ip titled "Big News on Your Stock?
-Hold On to Your Hat."
-The article discussed a study by Robert Butman of TQA Investors LLC that analyzed the reactions of thousands of stocks to negative and positive earnings surprises from 1995 to 1998.
-The results were compared with an earlier study from 1983 to 1989.
-The price reactions that took three to four weeks in the 80's have occurred over only two days in the more recent period.
-It's possible that the use of faxes and the internet have contributed to faster dissemination of information and resulted in stocks adjusting much faster to news.
+In "Big News on Your Stock?
+Hold On to Your Hat" in the 4/27/98 issue of the Wall Street Journal, Greg Ip cited a study by Robert Butman of TQA Investors LLC that analyzed the reactions of thousands of stocks to negative and positive earnings surprises from 1995 to 1998 and compared them with an earlier study from 1983 to 1989.
+The price reactions that used to take three to four weeks in the 80's accelerated to two days in the more recent period.
+Many industry experts now believe the reactions are even faster, due to several factors including increased knowledge of the anomaly and the growth of high frequency trading.

 IPO's, Seasoned Equity Offerings, and Stock Buybacks

 Numerous studies have concluded that Initial Public Offerings (IPOs) in aggregate underperform the market and there is also evidence that secondary offerings also underperform (See IPOs).
-Several recent studies have also documented arguably related market inefficiencies.
-Bala Dharan and David Ikenberry 3 found that firms listing their stock on the NYSE and AMEX for the first time subsequently underperform (Here is the abstract of their study).
-Tim Loughran and Anand M. Vijh recently found that acquiring firms that complete stock mergers underperform, while firms that complete cash tender offers outperform.
-See "Do Long-Term Shareholders Benefit From Corporate Acquisitions?" in adobe acrobat format from the Journal of Finance.
+Several studies have also documented arguably related market inefficiencies.
+Bala Dharan and David Ikenberry 3 found that firms listing their stock on the NYSE and AMEX for the first time subsequently underperform.
+Tim Loughran and Anand M. Vijh found that acquiring firms that complete stock mergers underperform, while firms that complete cash tender offers outperform.
+See "Do Long-Term Shareholders Benefit From Corporate Acquisitions?"
+(December 1997) in the Journal of Finance.
 The study implies that acquirers who use their stock to effect transactions may believe the stock is overvalued.

 Stock repurchases, on the other hand, can be viewed as the opposite of stock issues, and studies have shown that firms announcing stock repurchases outperform in the following years 4.
-See The Market and Stock Repurchases (10/3/94) in Pensions & Investments.
-See also Mark Hulbert's "Putting their money where their mouths are" in Forbes (4/21/97).
+See Mark Hulbert's "Putting their money where their mouths are" in Forbes (4/21/97).
 This evidence seems to confirm the theory that managers tend to have inside information regarding the value of their company's stock and their decisions whether to issue or buy back their stock may signal over or undervaluation.
 The implication of these studies seems to be that investors may do better buying stocks of firms that are repurchasing their own stock rather than from firms that are selling or issuing more of their own stock.

 Insider Transactions

 There have been many studies that have documented a relationship between transactions by executives and directors in their firm's stock and the stock's performance.
 Insider buying by more than one insider is considered by many to be a signal that the insiders believe the stock is significantly undervalued and their belief that the stock will outperform accordingly in the future.
 However, many researchers question whether the gains are significant and whether they will occur in the future.
 Mark Hulbert reported in Insider trading (Forbes 11/3/97) that none of the newsletters he follows that focus on insider behavior have done well.
-The article discusses a recent study by Josef Lakonishok and Inmoo Lee.
-(See Bloomberg's Insider Trading and Insider focus.)
+The article discussed a study by Josef Lakonishok and Inmoo Lee.

 The S&P Game